yatt-ai/yattie/README.md

 If you looking to contribute - please checkout the [contributing guidelines](docs/CONTRIBUTING.md).

 If you're just looking to take it for a spin, check out the pre-built [packages](https://yatt.ai/downloads) and find the one built for your platform.
 Can't find the platform you're looking for?
-Let us know you'd like a new one supported at the [feature requests](https://features.yattie.ai) page!
+Let us know you'd like a new one supported by submitting a [feature requests](https://github.com/dacoaster/yattie/labels/enhancement)!

 ### Installation